Rapper Roddy Ricch arrested before music festival performance

-QUEENS (WPIX) – Police busted rapper Roddy Ricch on Saturday before his scheduled performance at The Governors Ball music festival in New York.
+Police busted rapper and singer Roddy Ricch on Saturday before his scheduled performance at The Governors Ball music festival in New York, KTLA sister station WPIX reported.

-The 23-year-old rapper, whose real name is Rodrick Moore, was stopped in a car near Citi Field, police said.
+The 23-year-old Compton native, whose real name is Rodrick Moore, was stopped in a car near Citi Field, police said.
 Private security at the facility told officers they’d seen a firearm in the vehicle.

 Moore was arrested along with Michael Figueroa, 46, and Carlos Collins, 57 at about 6:40 p.m.
 Police recovered a loaded firearm with nine rounds of ammunition, as well as a large capacity magazine.